spirobel/discord-rolesync/README.md

 Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/spirobel/discord-rolesync.git` as the plugin command.
 You need to create a personal access token according to: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token (with repo rights) and attach it to the git clone link as described int the "install a plugin" thread.
+If you need pictures for the next two steps look at the Getting Started section of this tutorial https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/

 ### setup discord login